HARD LIVING IN THE BIG EASY:

 Immigrants & Photography of Post-Katrina Protests

-with a 2020 Documentary Award Grant from the
+with a Documentary Award Grant from

-New Orleans Jazz & Heritage Foundation
+the New Orleans Jazz & Heritage Foundation

-From 2010 to 2019, multidisciplinary award-winning artist José Torres-Tama photographed the many public protests of the Congress of Day Laborers / El Congreso de Jornaleros, and this virtual exhibition of 20 striking images from this decade-long documentation project chronicles the Latin American reconstruction workers who have rebuilt New Orleans in the 15 years post-Katrina.
+From 2010 to 2019, Ecuadorian-born and NEA award-winning performance artist, published poet and playwright, cultural activist, and visual artist, José Torres-Tama photographed the many public protests of the Congress of Day Laborers / El Congreso de Jornaleros, and this selection of 20 striking images from this decade-long documentation project chronicles the Latin American reconstruction workers who have aided the rebirth of New Orleans in the 15 years post-Katrina.